theoutfield/sc_sncn_motorcontrol/module_hall/doc/index.rst

     :backlinks: none
     :depth: 3

-This module provides a Service that will read the data coming from your Feedback Hall Sensor.
+This module provides a Service that will read and process the data coming from your Feedback Hall Sensor.
 All the read data and related calculations can be accessed by a client through an interface.